ursakacar/scribbles/notification-server.md

 `curl -k --insecure --progress-bar "https://notification.local/notification.json"`

+When you're done, stop the server with:

+`vagrant halt filter1`

 ### Testing on browsers

 Again, follow the instruction for [testing notifications](notifications.md).
 The url will therefore be: